aviaryan/asset-price-alerts/README.md

 # and set goldapi.io API KEY in .env file
 ```

-**Note:** Nifty 50 prices are fetched from Yahoo Finance API and don't require additional API keys.
+**Note:** Nifty 50 and USD/INR prices are fetched from Yahoo Finance API and don't require additional API keys.

 ### 3. Run the Script